 These changes in enzyme production follow the age of the piglets, and we need to adapt the feed strategy accordingly.
 When the piglets are 15 kg and approximately 8 weeks of age, they are considered to have a matured enzyme capacity to digest standard ingredients.

 Lactose: Lactase enzyme drops very fast after 3 – 4 weeks of age.

 Starch: Amylase enzyme production increases fast after 4 – 5 weeks of age

 Protein: Pepsin and Trypsin enzyme production increase slowly until 12 weeks of age.

-Trials are each year conducted to test if, the level of nutrients fits to the requirement of pigs.
+Trials are each year conducted to test if, the level of nutrients fits the requirement of pigs.
 Many requirements are decided from a maximal growth point of view, others are set to get the best economy.
 Comparing requirements between different formulation systems is difficult because of different conditions.
-The most common used systems are NCR, CVB, INRA, SEGES, etc.
+The most commonly used systems are NCR, CVB, INRA, SEGES, etc.